2024 South Korean martial law crisis: Special counsel investigation

-Lee Jae Myung making his inaugural address after being elected to succeed Yoon.
-Among his first acts were to appoint a special counsel to investigate Yoon's martial law attempt.

-On 4 June 2025, Yoon's successor, Lee Jae Myung of the Democratic Party took office as president after winning the election held on the previous day.
+On 4 June 2025, Lee Jae Myung of the Democratic Party took office as president after winning the 2025 presidential election.
 On 5 June, the DPK-controlled National Assembly passed a bill to set up a special counsel investigation into Yoon's martial law, after being vetoed multiple times by the previous acting presidents.
-The bill mandating a permanent special counsel investigation against Yoon will look into 11 different charges tied to his martial law attempt, including insurrection and mutiny.
+The bill mandated a permanent special counsel investigation against Yoon, and would look into 11 different charges tied to his martial law attempt, including insurrection and mutiny.
 President Lee's government promulgated and enacted the bills on 10 June.

 Cho Eun-suk, former chief of the Seoul High Prosecutors Office and former acting chief of the Board of Audit and Inspection, was appointed as the special counsel by President Lee.
-Cho was the prosecutor who oversaw the investigation into the 2014 Sinking of MV Sewol disaster.
-The bill mandating a permanent special counsel investigation against Yoon will look into 11 different charges tied to his martial law bid, including insurrection and military mutiny.
-The investigation team would be made up of 60 prosecutors.
+The investigation team was made up of 60 prosecutors.
 This meant that the concurrent probes by the police, prosecutors and CIO would be merged into the special counsel investigation.
-The ongoing criminal cases against Yoon were transferred to the special prosecutor on June 19.
+The ongoing criminal cases against Yoon were transferred to the special prosecutor on 19 June.

 Among the first acts of the special counsel investigation was to extend Kim Yong-hyun's detention by indicting him with additional charges of obstruction of justice and abetting the destruction of evidence just as he was set to be released.
 Military prosecutors filed new charges against Yeo In-hyung and Moon Sang-ho, with further investigations into Roh Sang-won.
-The special counsel team also begun to investigate allegations where two Defense Intelligence Command officers were allegedly caught by Mongolia's intelligence agency trying to contact the North Korean Embassy in Mongolia ten days before the imposition of martial law as a key clue pointing to an attempt to bait North Korea into a skirmish.
+The special counsel team also began investigating allegations that two Defense Intelligence Command officers were caught by Mongolia's intelligence agency trying to contact the North Korean Embassy in Mongolia, ten days before the imposition of martial law, as a key clue pointing to an attempt to bait North Korea into a skirmish.